conceptadev/mix/lib/topics/utilities.md

 ## Under The Covers

-What is happening in the above code snippet can be traced in the source.  _BoxUtility_ shortcuts are defined in the file '.../attributes/box/box_short.utils.
+What is happening in the above code snippet can be traced in the source.  _BoxUtility_ shortcuts are defined in the file 'lib/src/attributes/box/box_short.utils.dart'.
 The ones we are using are declared thus:

 ```dart
   const bgColor = BoxUtility.backgroundColor;
   const h = BoxUtility.height;
 ```

-These constants are assigned to the following static functions in BoxUtility.dart:
+These constants are assigned to the following static functions in the file 'lib/src/attributes/box/box.utils.dart':

 ```dart
     static BoxAttributes backgroundColor(Color color) =>